esimov/legoizer/README.md

 # legoizer

 **Legoizer** is a simple tool to generate lego-like images taking as input the original image and converting it to lego bricks.
 This process consists in two steps:
-* *_First_:* the image is converted to it's quantified representation to reduce the number of colors.
+1. The image is converted to it's quantified representation to reduce the number of colors.
-* *_Second_:* the bricks are generated based on the curently processed cell color compared to it's neighboring cells average color.
+2. The bricks are generated based on the curently processed cell color compared to it's neighboring cells average color.

 ### Install

 `$ go get -u github.com/esimov/legoizer`

 ### Run

-After the build you can type `legoizer --help` to get the currently supported commands.
+Type `legoizer --help` to get the currently supported commands.

 ```
 Usage of legoizer: